 The University Archives consist of those materials deemed by University Records Management policy to be permanent records of the actions, activities, and products of the University.
 Campus departments desiring to transfer permanent records should contact Mac Ice at firstname.lastname@example.org.

 Location and Research Assistance: To preserve these materials and ensure they are available for future generations, they are shelved in closed stacks, are not available for casual browsing, and the materials do not circulate.
 However, we are eager access to them through consultation with our knowledgeable staff, through our library catalog, our online institutional repository, and departmental databases and finding aids.

 We are located on the lower level of the Brown Library.
 We are open Monday-Friday, 9am-5pm (excluding campus holidays).

-Because of the difficult task of encouraging use of the materials while protecting them for future users, these limitations must be employed.
+Because the balance of encouraging use of the materials while protecting them for future users can at times be delicate, certain definite limitations must be employed.

 Collection Development Policy: Our Collection Development Policy describes in full form the nature and scope of our collections and the conditions for their acquisition, use, care, and preservation.